Minnesota Court Records

 Property lines in Minnesota refer to the partition between properties that share the same boundary.
 Typically, property owners can indicate the partition by using features like fences, hedges, driveways, and gardens.

 Records concerning property lines in Minnesota are usually managed at the county level.
-Interested persons can visit the assessor’s or recorder’s office within the county’s jurisdiction to find property lines.
+Interested persons may visit the assessor’s or recorder’s office within the county’s jurisdiction to find property lines.
 On its Property Boundary page, the Minnesota Geospatial Information Office provides links to county-wide maps in the state that querying parties can check property lines on.

 How do I Find a Property Dispute Lawyer Near me?